Flendor/FP/README.md

 # FP
-Some Haskell exercises solved in my Softmore year, second semester.
+Some Haskell exercises solved in the second semester.
 Some extremely advanced Haskell programming right here!